 In addition to the general entry requirements, you will need a grade 7 or above in Maths.
+How will I be taught?

 Students will learn through a variety of methods including independently working, discussion and group work.
 Students will be encouraged to take increasing responsibility for their own learning and the evaluation of their own mathematical development.
 They will be taught to use their mathematical knowledge to make logical and reasoned decisions in solving problems both within pure mathematics and in a variety of contexts and communicate the mathematical rationale for these decisions clearly.